-White tea is the least processed of all the five different tea types.
-It is made of the most tender and fresh buds and leaves and is harvested only during the spring season.
-The production methods that white tea undergoes produces delicate flavors intertwined with a smooth mouthfeel.
+White tea undergoes the least processing of all the five different tea types.
+Farmers make it from the most tender and fresh buds and leaves.
+Furthermore, they harvest it only during the spring season.
+White tea undergoes production methods that produce delicate flavors intertwined with a smooth mouthfeel.
 We also notice a subtly fruity and sweet finish.

 White teas usually have far less bitterness than other types of tea thus are more forgiving of high water temperature and longer infusion times than green teas.

 Most people know of Green teas thanks to their fresh flavor and health benefits.
 Farmers predominantly produce them during the spring harvest season, which runs from March through May.